Vaishnavi-A709/DevelopmentofPythonBasedStock-ETFSignalGenerationPlatform--/README.md

 This project is a demo/proof-of-concept.
 See the repository license file: [license.txt](license.txt).

-If you prefer a different license (MIT, Apache-2.0, etc.) tell me and I can add a standard `LICENSE` file.
+If you prefer a different license (MIT, Apache-2.0, etc.)